jinsuk2/treez-api/README.md

 ```

 ### Starting
 This app uses MongoDB as its Database and is currently set the location of DB to your local machine.
-(By Default, Mongo sets its path here `mongodb://localhost:27017/treez_api_collection`
+(By Default, Mongo sets its path at: `mongodb://localhost:27017/treez_api_collection`.
 You can change to your own Mongo database by adding your MongoUri to the constructor of TreezApi.
-(Refer to main index.ts line 18-20)
+(Refer to [main App Starter](https://github.com/jinsukkim94/treez-api/blob/master/src/index.ts) line 18-20)

 Finally, to start the app:
 ```